park-bench/watchman/README.md

 Bug fixes are welcome!

-## Warnings
+## Prerequisites

 This software is currently only supported on Ubuntu 14.04 and may not be ready for use in a production environment.

-The only current method of installation for our software is building and installing your own package.
+The only current method of installation for our software is building and installing your own debian package.
 We make the following assumptions:

 *    You are already familiar with using a Linux terminal.
 *    You already know how to use GnuPG.
 *    You are already somewhat familiar with using debuild.

-## Dependencies
+## Parkbench Dependencies

 _watchman_ depends on two other pieces of the Parkbench project, which must be installed first: